Workshop Notes No. 1

-The lectures notes that are freely available on the Internet can be used as basic texts for your courses.
-The lecture notes following nos.
+The workshop notes that are freely available on the Internet can be used as basic texts for your module.
+The workshop notes following nos.
 2 and 3 will go on to give you a grounding in systemic stylistics.
-If you are using systemic grammar as part of your course, the basic text, apart from our cyber-lecture notes nos.
+If you are using systemic grammar as part of your course, the basic text, apart from our cyber-workshop notes nos.
 6 to 16, will be M.A.K.
 Halliday's Introduction to Functional Grammar.
 Most major university libraries have the first, second and third editions.
 Undergraduate students may not use this grammar intensively, but postgraduate students are expected to have an understanding of at least chapters 3, 4, 5, 7 and 9 of Halliday's book.
 Other parts of the book may also be useful for stylistic analysis.

 Quirk and Greenbaum's A University Grammar of English and Halliday's Introduction does not specifically deal with the linguistic analysis of literary texts.
 For this reason, these books are recommended: Geoffrey N. Leech's A Linguistic Guide to English Poetry, Geoffrey Leech and Michael Short's Style in Fiction, Michael Cummings & Robert Simmon's The Language of Literature, and Ruqaiya Hasan's Linguistics, Language and Verbal Art.